AirVantage/airvantage.github.io/_posts/blog/2013-12-20-airvantage-parse.markdown

 * Go to you application data browser in Parse.com
 * Create a new custom class called "Thing"
 * Create a new column on this class called "uid" of type "String".
 It will be used to store the uid of the AirVantage system.
 * Create a new column called "owner" of type "Pointer" (pointing on _User).
-It will be used to store the reference to the user owning the object.
+It will be used to store a reference to the user owning object .

 ### Add a new cloud function to associate an object to a user
-Paste the following code in you main.js file:
+Paste the following code in your `main.js` file:

 ~~~ javascript
 Parse.Cloud.define("add", function(request, response) {